Friday, 19 June 2015

 Why can’t the realist be a realist and still accept (with the conventionalist) that there's more than one description (or explanation) of a given “space-time point” (in Carnap's scheme), event or object?
 I don’t see why a realist must uphold a single “correct description” of a given space-time point.
 That, surely, isn't necessarily entailed by realism.
 (Think here of Husserl’s metaphysical “positions”.)

 Again, of course conventions are freely chosen.
 I think that the realist can accept this.
 The "nature forcing itself on us” metaphor isn't very helpful in this debate.
-I don’t see, or believe, that, for example, realists were really horrified by Poincare's admission that contradictory scientific principles can be maintained.
+I don’t believe that, for example, realists were really horrified by Poincare's admission that contradictory scientific principles can be maintained.
 Why can't the realist accept Poincare’s position too?
-You could accept and still believe that your principle or theory is dis-confirmable in the future.
+You could accept and still believe that your principle (or theory) is dis-confirmable in the future.
 The realist must accept and live with the alternative descriptions (or explanations) of the world even while accepting that, of course, some are correct and some are false.
-I can be a realist and say that “there is a way the world is” and still live with – many? – alternative descriptions or explanations of the world.
+One can be a realist and say that “there is a way the world is” and still live with – many? – alternative descriptions (or explanations) of the world.

-What I’m saying is (if rather counter-intuitively) that realists are conventionalists (in some ways, at least) and conventionalists are realists (in some ways, at least).
+What being said here (if rather counter-intuitively) is that realists are conventionalists (in some ways, at least) and conventionalists are realists (in some ways, at least).

-In a T theory certain new terms are postulated (say, a, b, c…).
-Did Carnap need reasons for postulating a, b, c…?
+In theory T certain new terms are postulated (say, a, b, c…).
+Does a Carnapian need reasons for postulating a, b, c…?
 Is it the very nature of postulation that they're assumed without proof or even evidence?
-If they're postulated variables with objects, properties, classes, etc. as their extensions, then what was Carnap’s ontological position on these things?
-For example, what was to stop Carnap from saying that a’s reference or extension is a round square?
+If they're postulated variables with objects, properties, classes, etc. as their extensions, then what is the Carnapian’s ontological position on these things?
+For example, what is to stop a Carnapian from saying that a’s reference or extension is a round square?

 Does “anything go” if it's via stipulation?
-In addition, Carnapian analyticity makes it the case that what is analytic is analytic because the terms are so devised to be analytic (“by fiat”, as Quine put it).
+In addition, Carnapian analyticity makes it the case that what's analytic is analytic because the terms are so devised to be analytic (“by fiat”, as Quine put it).
 A priori analytic statements are true and analytic because they're constructed to be true and analytic.
-So didn't Carnap restrict the range of his variables?
+So didn't Carnap restrict the range of his own variables?
 Or would Carnap have said that his variables range over what scientists say they range over (as Quine did)?
-Though if philosophers accept everything that science (rather than a science or scientists) postulates, then why would science need philosophy at all (if it does need it)?
+However, if philosophers accept everything that science (rather than a science or scientists) postulates, then why would science need philosophy at all (that's if it does need it)?